LACMIP/emu/docs/_documentation/search.md

 navcat: Basics
 tags:
 ---
 EMu offers a variety of methods to search for records.
-Please see the [Search Modes]({{ site.baseurl }}/documentation/modes/) documentation for an overview.
+Please see the [Search Modes]({{ site.baseurl }}/documentation/modes/) documentation for an overview, or below for assorted advanced topics.
 Axiell also has several good resources for learning more about searching in EMu:
 - information on [basic search](http://help.emu.axiell.com/latest/en/Topics/Common/How%20to%20search.htm)
 - additional information on [advanced searching](http://help.emu.axiell.com/latest/en/Topics/Common/Search%20-%20section.htm)
 - [cheatsheet](http://help.emu.axiell.com/latest/en/Resources/Downloads/Unicode/EMu_Unicode_Cheatsheet_IE_20170602.pdf) for search terms